smu095/presentations/mcmc-pymc3-101/docs/README.md

 $$P(X_1, X_2, X_3, X_4) = P(X_1)P(X_2\,|\,X_1)P(X_3\,|\,X_2, X_1)P(X_4\,|\,X_3, X_2, X_1)$$.

-This is also known as the product rule of probability, which we will revisit shortly.
+This is also known as the product rule (sometimes chain rule) of probability, which we will revisit shortly.

 ### Markov chain basics